Updated: 12 January 2021

 - Air Serbia departing from Serbia

-Our Yacht Experiences will be running as normal, with additional safety measures in place to protect guests and staff.
-We take Health and Safety seriously and will be implementing additional measures to limit and prevent the spread of the virus on our yachts.
+We take Health and Safety seriously and will be implementing additional measures to limit and prevent the spread of the virus on our ships and yachts.
 All staff members have been trained to adhere to strict Health and Safety procedures and policies until measures can be relaxed.

 Please expect the following additional safety measures for guests: